- About Us

 By law, both parents are obligated to make a financial contribution to the care of their child(ren).
 The parent with physical custody of the child is going to financially provide, so the non-custodial parent will contribute through child support payments to the custodial parent.

-If you are facing divorce and child support is going to be a matter that will have to be decided upon, you wish to seek child support from a parent who has never paid or who has failed to pay, or you need to challenge a child support matter, your Duluth child support attorney can help you.
+If you are facing divorce and child support is going to be a matter that will have to be decided upon, you wish to seek child support from a parent who has never paid or who has failed to pay, or you need to challenge a child support matter, your Northern Minnesota and Wisconsin child support attorney can help you.

 Child support in Minnesota has three components:

 Once support is established, the payments continue until the child graduates from high school or turns 18, whichever occurs last.
 The guidelines in Minnesota are rather specific and they are used to calculate the amount of the payments that will be received for the child.
 The income of both of the parents and the amount of parenting time is considered when determining how much the non-custodial parent is to pay to the custodial parent.

 Child support that is not paid when it is supposed can become an arrearage and that arrearage cannot be forgiven without appearing before the court.
-In Minnesota, there are a number of consequences when someone doesn’t pay all of the child support that they owe.
+In Minnesota and Wisconsin, there are a number of consequences when someone doesn’t pay all of the child support that they owe.
 Those consequences include:

-What cannot happen when child support is not paid is the parent cannot be denied parenting time.
-Parenting time and support are treated as two different things.
-Halting parenting time because of unpaid child support is not considered to be in the best interest of the child.
+What cannot happen when child support is not paid is the parent cannot be denied parenting time or physical placement.
+Visitation and support are treated as two different things.
+Halting visitation time because of unpaid child support is not considered to be in the best interest of the child and it is a big no-no.